The author is a bike enthusiast and internet writer who has a lot of knowledge to share with readers.

 - Check your tire's air pressure monthly.
-A low pressure can be a strain on the mileage while a super high pressure would increase the mileage but also yield instability.
+Low pressure can be a strain on the mileage while a super high pressure would increase the mileage but also yield instability.
 An optimum pressure will yield the best results.

 - Shift your gears to the correct RPM.
-Also avoid overriding on any particular gear.
+Also, avoid overriding any particular gear.